Constellix/terraform-provider-constellix/website/docs/r/http_check.html.markdown

 * `expected_status_code` - (Optional) Expected HTTP status code for this check.

 ## Attribute Reference ##
+This resource exports the following attributes:
-The only attribute that this resource exports is the `id`, which is set to the constellix calculated id of HTTP check resource.
+* `id` - The constellix calculated id of HTTP check resource.

 ## Importing ##